 I think it’s a nice spot to invite and encourage you to contribute to React Starter open-source version on GitHub.
 If you have interesting ideas, you know libraries that are worth adding, or you found a bug – go ahead and issue PR.
 Our team will conduct a review and if the proposed changes are approved, they will certainly be reflected in the next release.

-In a little while, you’ll be able to see React Starter in action.
-We’re working on a more practical article explaining how we used it after Endomondo went bust to create our internal sports app – TSH Challenge.
-Coming soon!
+See React Starter in action.
+Here's more practical article explaining how we used it after Endomondo went bust to create our internal sports app – TSH Challenge.

 Our React Developers are rated 4.9 on Clutch.
 If anybody knows how to handle your project, it's them.

 We specialize in React.js, React Native, TypeScript and Next.js.
 Let’s talk about your project – we offer 1-hour long, free consultations, so why not try?